 With advances in surgical techniques, teams of head and neck surgeons and neurosurgeons can now remove small tumors and tumors near key structures, such as cancers that have spread near the base of the skull.
 These operations are becoming more common and successful.

 Reconstructive surgery is becoming more sophisticated and successful, too.
 This lets surgeons do more extensive surgery to remove the cancer and improves patients’ quality of life after treatment.

-As researchers have learned more about the changes in cells that cause cancer, they have been able to develop newer drugs that specifically target these changes.
+As researchers have learned more about the gene changes in cells that cause cancer, they have been able to develop drugs that specifically target these changes.
 These targeted drugs work differently from standard chemotherapy drugs.
-They sometimes work when chemo drugs don’t, and they often have different (and less severe) side effects.
+They sometimes work when chemo drugs don’t, and they often have different (and sometimes less severe) side effects.

 Studies have identified gene changes in some salivary gland cancer cells that help the cancer grow and spread.
 Some of these changes affect proteins that can be blocked by targeted drugs that are already used to treat other types of cancer.
 So far these drugs are used in cases of advanced salivary gland cancer and the tumor must be tested for specific proteins or genes before the drug can be tried.
 See Targeted Drug Therapy